apache/flink/docs/getting-started/tutorials/table_api.md

 #### Registering Tables

-Next, we register tables that we can use to connect to external systems for reading and writing both batch and streaming data.
+Next, tables are registered in the execution environment that you can use to connect to external systems for reading and writing both batch and streaming data.
-A table source provides access to data which is stored in external systems (such as a database, key-value store, message queue, or file system).
+A table source provides access to data stored in external systems (such as a database, key-value store, message queue, or file system).
 A table sink emits a table to an external storage system.
 Depending on the type of source and sink, they support different formats such as CSV, JSON, Avro, or Parquet.